robdobsn/RaftCLI/README.md

 This starts the serial monitor, displaying serial output received from the device and sending keyboard commands to the device.
 If a serial port isn't specified (with the -p option) then the most likely suitable port will be used.
 To specify the baud rate for monitoring use -b.

+When in the serial monitor up-arrow and down-arrow show prior command history (as when using bash linux shell).

 Logging of received serial data can be enabled using the -l option.
 This is very useful when debugging as it automatically names log files with their start date and time and provides a record of test runs when developing firmware.
 The folder ./logs is generally used for log files but this can be changed using the -g option.

 The -r option is used to suppress automatic reconnection of serial ports during serial monitoring.
 Normally the serial monitor remains running even if a development board is disconnected.
 This makes development easier as it is often necessary to reset or disconnect a development board and having to restart the serial monitor each time is a nuissance.
 But if required the -r option can be specified which will disable reconnection.